What does fact checked mean?

 Consumption and Active Ingredients

 Some alternative medical treatments come in the form of vitamins, minerals, enzymes and other related substances than can be found naturally in foods.
-However, saw palmetto berries are called “herbs” for common usage, and are not found in other foods beyond being a “food” type in itself.
+However, saw palmetto berries are called “herbs” for common usage, and are not found in other foods beyond being a “food” type in itself 2.
 While early cultures ate saw palmetto berries directly off the tree/shrub, today, they are primary eaten in the form of dried berries, processed teas and liquid extracts to add to beverages.
-Saw palmetto also comes in the form of capsules and tablets.
+Saw palmetto also comes in the form of capsules and tablets 4.
 The primary ingredients that facilitate saw palmetto’s medicinal effects are plant sterols, fatty acids and flavonoids.

 Effectiveness

-As in ancient times, saw palmetto is still used today to treat a plethora of conditions such as baldness, colds, asthma, migraine headaches and sore throat.
 However, according to the National Institutes of Health and Mayo Clinic, there is insufficient evidence to support many health claims attributed to saw palmetto.
 Conditions treated with saw palmetto that NIH, Mayo Clinic and the University of Maryland Medical Center have reported effective include benign prostate hyperplasia (BPH) and conditions related to BPH, such as urinary tract problems.
 Also, recent animal studies have shown a measure of success in treating prostate cancer.

 - Encyclopedia: The Columbia Encyclopedia, Sixth Edition; Palmetto Palm; 2008